hari01584/Pustika-Eclipse-Hackathon/README.md

  - *Added search bar to search for books!*
  - **You can place order for books giving your phone no and address.**

+ ### Tech

+पुस्तिका uses these source projects to work properly:

+* [menshut](https://github.com/mohsinenur/menshut) - Basic flask template for selling goods.

+And of course पुस्तिका itself is open source with a [public repository][https://github.com/hari01584/Pustika-Eclipse-Hackathon/] on GitHub.

 License
 ----